Displaying 1-6 of 6 results

 healthtranslations.vic.gov.au/resources/all-about-stroke

-Information for people who are interested in learning more about stroke.
-It includes information on the signs of stroke, including how to recognise if someone is having a stroke using the F.A.S.T test.
+Information about the signs of stroke, including how to recognise if someone is having a stroke using the F.A.S.T test.

 Any resource that has been reviewed in the past 3 years and complies with the Health Translations Editorial Guidelines will have a tick.